2014 Cannes Film Festival: Un Certain Regard

-Out of competition
+Out of Competition

 The following films were screened out of competition:

-Special screenings
+Special Screenings

 The following films were presented in the Special screenings section:

 Cinéfondation

 The Cinéfondation section focuses on films made by students at film schools.
 The following 16 entries (14 fiction films and 2 animation films) were selected, out of more than 1,631 submissions from 320 different schools.
 Half of the films selected have been directed by women.
-The winner of the Cinéfondation First Prize has been highlighted.

-Short films
+Short Films Competition

 Out of 3,450 submissions, the following films were selected to compete for the Short Film Palme d'Or.
 Italian film A passo d'uomo by Giovanni Aloi was removed from the selection because Aloi broke the regulations for the selection.
-The Short film Palme d'Or winner has been highlighted.

 Cannes Classics

 The line-up for the Cannes Classics section was announced on 4 April 2014.
 Italian actress Sophia Loren was announced as the guest of honour.

 Cinéma de la Plage

 The Cinéma de la Plage is a part of the Official Selection of the festival.
 The outdoors screenings at the beach cinema of Cannes are open to the public.